MTG/essentia/doc/sphinxdoc/installing.rst

 Install additional dependencies (you might need to run this command with sudo)::

-  sudo pip install sphinx pyparsing sphinxcontrib-doxylink docutils jupyter sudo apt-get install pandoc
+  sudo pip install sphinx pyparsing sphinxcontrib-doxylink docutils jupyter sphinxprettysearchresults sudo apt-get install pandoc

 Make sure to install Essentia with python bindings and run::